 David Siddiqui

 David Siddiqui has been working since 2000 on sustainability issues including climate, energy, waste, water, and transportation.
-His international experience includes business development and operations for sustainable companies, consulting for utilities and government agencies, program design and management, policy, and workforce development.
-David founded the sustainability consulting business Green Evolution in 2008.
+His international experience includes executive leadership, business development, and operations for sustainable companies, consulting for utilities and government agencies, program design and management, policy, and workforce development.
+David founded the sustainability consulting business Green Evolution in 2008 and currently serves as Chief Operating Officer for Power TakeOff, using data analytics, software, and personalized support to help businesses save energy and money.
 David has held a variety of green building certifications and is an energy efficiency expert with deep experience using both building science and behavioral science to motivate actions with environmental, social, and financial benefits.
-He serves on advisory groups related to resource conservation initiatives, currently serves on the Board of Directors for the Midwest Energy Efficiency Alliance, and has appeared in dozens of speaking, writing, and media engagements.
-David currently works on regulatory affairs in North America for the Opower customer engagement and energy optimization platform at Oracle.
+He serves on advisory groups related to resource conservation initiatives and has appeared in dozens of speaking, writing, and media engagements.

 Sharla Sullivan